oliviawestmacottssw/SSW.Rules.Content/rules/do-you-always-create-suggestions-when-something-is-hard-to-do/rule.md

 {
  // code
 }
-​Figure: Good example - Wh​​en you link to a suggestion everyone can find it and vote it up ​
+Figure: Good example - When you link to a suggestion everyone can find it and vote it up